 Unnoticed and often underestimated, orange mold is a common issue that can emerge in your bathroom or on houseplants.
 This type of mold is more than just an unsightly nuisance; it could also affect your home’s health and cleanliness.
 Therefore, understanding and identifying orange mold is essential for maintaining a safe living environment.

 Orange mold growth is a common intruder that is easy to miss in our standard home cleaning activities.
-Its ability to grow on surfaces with substantial moisture and organic material, as well as in conditions that provide a reliable food source.
+It has the ability to grow on surfaces with substantial moisture and organic material, as well as in conditions that provide a reliable food source.
 Unfortunately, our homes often meet all of these criteria.

 What is Orange Mold?